wowu/docker-rollout/README.md

 - `-t | --timeout SECONDS` - (not required) - Timeout in seconds to wait for new container to become healthy, if the container has healthcheck defined in `Dockerfile` or `docker-compose.yml`.
 Default: 60
 - `-w | --wait SECONDS` - (not required) - Time to wait for new container to be ready if healthcheck is not defined.
 Default: 10

+See examples in [examples](examples) directory for sample `docker-compose.yml` files.

 ### ⚠️ Caveats

-- Currently only services with scale 1 are supported
+- Currently only services with scale 1 are supported.
-- Your service cannot have `container_name` and `ports` defined in `docker-compose.yml`, as it's not possible to run multiple containers with the same name or port mapping
+- Your service cannot have `container_name` and `ports` defined in `docker-compose.yml`, as it's not possible to run multiple containers with the same name or port mapping.
+Use a proxy as described below.
 - Proxy like [Traefik](https://github.com/traefik/traefik) or [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) is required to route traffic
-- Each deployment will increment the index in container name (e.g. `project-web-1` -> `project-web-2`)
+- Each deployment will increment the index in container name (e.g. `project-web-1` -> `project-web-2`).

 ### Sample deployment script